blocksds/sdk/content/intermediate/nitrofs/index.md

 This chapter focuses on how to read files, how to list contents in a directory, and how NitroFS actually works and some common problems you may have with it.
+There will be a future chapter about how to read and write data from the SD card for other things (like saving game data!).

+As a final note, it's possible to start the NitroFS driver with an arbitrary NDS file if you pass the path during initialization.
+For example, `nitroFSInit("path/to/file.nds")` will make all NitroFS accesses use that file instead of the current ROM.
+You can't open two files at once with the NitroFS driver.

 ## 2. Reading files